tldr-pages/tldr/pages/windows/expand.md

 # expand

 > Uncompress one or more Windows Cabinet files.
+Wildcards are supported.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/expand>.

-- Uncompress a single-file Cabinet file to the specified directory:
+- Uncompress the single-file Cabinet file to the specified directory:

 `expand {{path/to/file.cab}} {{path/to/directory}}`

-- Display the list of files in a source Cabinet file:
+- Print all files in the specified Cabinet file:

 `expand {{path/to/file.cab}} {{path/to/directory}} -d`